tokotype/PlusJakartaSans/README.md

 To contribute to the project, Please see <a href="https://github.com/tokotype/PlusJakartaSans">github.com/tokotype/PlusJakartaSans</a> or visit http://www.tokotype.com

+## Build

+Build the fonts with `gftools builder sources/builder.yaml` from the repository’s root folder

+## Test

+Test the fonts with `fontbakery check-googlefonts fonts/variable/*.ttf` and `fontbakery check-googlefonts fonts/ttf/*.ttf` from the repository’s root folder

 ## FONTLOG for Plus Jakarta Sans fonts

 ### 12 November 2021 (Gumpita Rahayu) Plus Jakarta Sans v2.600